devyanshyadav/dev-components/src/txt-data/jsx-txt/rich-txt-editors/dev-rich-txt-editor.txt

 //and apply this css style to global.css to make list element workable => *{list-style-type:decimal !important;}
 // Import necessary libraries and components
 "use client";
-import React, { useEffect, useId, useState } from "react"; // Core React library and hooks import { Tooltip } from "react-tooltip"; // Tooltip component for displaying tooltips import { Tooltip as Popover } from "react-tooltip"; // Another Tooltip component used for popovers import clsx from "clsx"; // Utility for constructing className strings conditionally import ContentEditable from "react-contenteditable"; // Component for editable content area import { GoBold } from "react-icons/go"; // Icon for bold formatting
+import React, { useEffect, useState } from "react"; // Core React library and hooks import clsx from "clsx"; // Utility for constructing className strings conditionally import ContentEditable from "react-contenteditable"; // Component for editable content area import { GoBold } from "react-icons/go"; // Icon for bold formatting